 SFTTrainer is particularly popular in open-source frameworks like TRLLM (TRL), Unsloth, and Axolotl that offer lightweight alternatives to full Hugging Face trainer setup.

 Supervised fine-tuning (SFT) is the most common step in post-training foundation models, and also one of the most effective.
-In TRL, we provide a simple API to train models with SFT in a few lines of code; for a complete training script, check out trl/scripts/sft.py
+In TRL, we provide a simple API to train models with SFT in a few lines of code; for a complete training script, check out trl/scripts/sft.py.
+Experimental support for Vision Language Models is also included in examples/scripts/sft_vlm.py.

 When to Use SFTTrainer